University of California, Santa Barbara: Campus

-Recently, it has been announced that the campus will feature a new four-story building, set to be completed by 2023.

-The lagoon is a large body of water adjacent to the coastline, between San Rafael and San Miguel Residence Halls.
-It was created from a former tidal salt marsh flat, and is fed by a combination of runoff and ocean water used by the Marine Science Building's aquatic life tanks; thus it's a unique combination of fresh and salt water.

 The UCSB Libraries, consisting of the Davidson Library and the Arts Library, hold more than three million bound volumes and millions of microforms, government documents, manuscripts, maps, satellite and aerial images, sound recordings, and other materials.
 Situated at the center of campus, the Davidson Library in June 2013 broke ground on a significant addition and renovation project, which was completed in November 2015 with re-opening to the public in January 2016.

 Campbell Hall is the university's largest lecture hall with 862 seats.
 It's also the main venue for the UCSB Arts & Lectures series, which presents special performances, films, and lectures for the UCSB campus and Santa Barbara community.

 Storke Tower, completed in 1969, is the tallest steel/cement structure in Santa Barbara County.
 It can be seen from most places on campus, and it overlooks Storke Plaza.
 It is home to a five-octave, 61-bell carillon.
 KCSB 91.9 and the Daily Nexus have headquarters beneath Storke Tower.

 The UCSB Family Vacation Center, founded in 1969, is a summer family camp located on campus that draws over 2,000 guests each summer.
 The staff of over 50 includes many UCSB students who have been extensively trained as camp counselors.